AdrianKoch3010/MarsBaseEngine/docs/Tutorials/EntityComponentSystem.md

 ## Dynamic Entity Types

-The technique of composition outlined above would allow for dynamic creation and removal of entities.
+The technique of composition outlined above would allow for dynamic creation and removal of components.
 I have decided against this as it introduces a whole bunch of new problems.

 <!-- Give example of problem -->